-Save time, stress and money getting around the city on public transport.
+The best way to save time, stress and money is by getting around the city on public transport.
 Madrid has the best transport network of all major European cities and probably one of the best and cheapest public transport in the world.
-Apart from its efficiency and cleanliness, it takes you everywhere you’d like to go both in and out of the city, especially if you plan to do a day trip.
+Apart from its efficiency and cleanliness, it takes you everywhere you would like to go both in and out of the city, especially if you plan to do a day trip.

-Even if the central areas are walkable and I always recommend going on foot whenever it’s possible to appreciate and get to know the city, it’s also nice to have some alternatives if you plan to go further away or you suddenly feel tired.
+Even if the central areas are walkable and I always recommend going on foot whenever it is possible to appreciate and get to know the city, it is also nice to have some alternatives if you plan to go further away or you suddenly feel tired.

 The Madrid Travel City Pass (also known as Tourist Ticket or Billete Turístico) allows you to use of all public transport in the Madrid region for an unlimited number of trips during a certain period of time.
 So it’s an incredibly practical and profitable way to get around the city!

 The subway is by far the quickest way of moving around Madrid, reaching most places you’re like to want to get to.
 As in many other cities, lines are numbered and color-coded.
 The terminus station indicates the direction of travel.

 The network has gone under massive expansion in recent years and many old trains have been replaced by very modern and functional ones.
 Additionally, the operating times go from 6:00 to 1:30 all year long, including public holidays.

 With more than 2,000 vehicles and 200 lines, Madrid has a very wide bus network.
 Buses are blue, and they are clean, safe and efficient.
 Each one has air-conditioning, and you will find that they all have disabled access.

 Madrid buses are managed by a public company, EMT (Empresa Municipal de Transporte), and they can take you almost anywhere you’d like.
 Buses circulate in their own lanes, except in the rare case of a narrow street, which helps them to avoid most of the traffic.